sarahgarzond/portafolio/README.md

-# Modern Portfolio Template 🚀
+# 🌐 Sarah Garzón Díaz — Portfolio Website

-A sleek, modern portfolio template built with React, Vite, and Framer Motion.
-This template features a stunning black and white design with smooth animations and a polished user interface.
+This repository contains the source code for my **personal portfolio website**, showcasing my CV, skills, projects, and professional experiences.
+The site is designed with a modern, minimalist style and smooth animations to provide a polished user experience.

+🔗 Live Website: [sarahgarzondiaz.com](https://sarahgarzondiaz.com) *(or your GitHub Pages link until you connect your domain)*

+## 👩‍💻 About Me
+I am a student with a background in **data science, software development, and business management**.
+Passionate about building technology-driven solutions, I combine technical expertise with management knowledge to create impactful projects.
+This website serves as my personal hub to present my **skills, portfolio, and insights**.

 ## ✨ Features

-- 🎨 Minimalist black and white design
+- 🎨 Minimalist modern design
-- ⚡ Built with React + Vite for lightning-fast performance
+- ⚡ Built with **React + Vite** for fast performance
-- 🎭 Smooth animations powered by Framer Motion
+- 🎭 Smooth animations with **Framer Motion**
-- 📱 Fully responsive design
+- 📱 Fully responsive on all devices
 - 🌙 Dark mode optimized
 - 🎯 SEO friendly
-- 🚀 Modern development practices
-- 📝 Blog section included
-- 💼 Project showcase
+- 💼 Project showcase & CV integration
+- 📝 Blog/Insights section for articles
 - 📬 Contact form
-- 🔍 Easy to customize
+- 🔍 Easy to customize and expand

 ## 🛠️ Tech Stack

-- React
-- Vite
-- TypeScript
+- **Frontend:** React, Vite, TypeScript
-- Tailwind CSS
+- **Styling:** Tailwind CSS
-- Framer Motion
+- **Animations:** Framer Motion
-- Lucide Icons
+- **Icons:** Lucide Icons
+- **Deployment:** GitHub Pages / Vercel

 ## 🚀 Getting Started